-Remember when they claimed to have no telemetry and limited data collection?
+Remember when they claimed that they had no telemetry and limited data collection? (and that doesn't make any fucking sense because telemetry is data collection anyways, so they're literally admitting they still have telemetry...)
 In other words, being a privacy-respectful browser.
 But, to support the owner, you have to do that :

-Conclusion for this browser : Absolute trash, owner lies about it being "privacy-respectful", too much unsollicited requests, etc. Avoid this at all cost!
-Next on the list is...
+Conclusion for this browser : Absolute trash, owner lies about it being privacy-centered, and too much unsollicited requests.
+Please avoid this at all cost!

 Comodo IceDragon is basically Comodo Dragon but based on Firefox.
 Comodo is a trusted company, so the browser shouldn't be too bad, right?
 They also claim to respect your privacy.
 Let's verify that!

 When I run it for the first time, I notice two things.
 The first thing is that a pop-up just showed after the launch of the browser that says "Set Yahoo! as my home page, new tab and default search engine (applies to all supported browsers)" to "keep my browsing experience safe".
 I smell the bad browser already, it even wants to change our home page but NOT ONLY for Comodo IceDragon, but to all the compatible browsers (like all the installed browsers on my PC).
 That's just bad, Comodo.

 The second thing is that it made 50 unsollicited requests at, again, my first run of it.
 I guess it could go higher and higher like Waterfox did, so I'm going to stop there.
 50 unsollicited requests is a lot for, again, a "privacy-respectful" browser, don't you think so?
 And for Comodo, an actual trusted company, that's bad.
 Why can't they just remove the spyware like LibreWolf or GNU IceCat did?